Likkkez/RootMotion/README.md

 4. Select Root bone
 5. Press 'RootMotion' again to transfer animation to the armature object.

+## Known Limitation
+If you have a setup where the bones have a ChildOf/Armature constraint that switches between which bone it follows (knee/elb IK or View target bones might have it), you need to make a separate parent that contains those constraints and animate the child instead.
+This only applies to bones that dont have a parent and were parented through constraints.
+If you added a child of constraint to a bone that actually had a parent you dont need to worry about anything.

 ## Installation
 1. Unzip archive.
 2. Install 'rootmotion.py' or place manually into addons folder.